Santosh-Gupta/NaturalLanguageRecommendations/README.md

 Using citation similarity

 None of the results using citation similarity were relevant.
-Again, it doesn't really do well unless the queries are over 100 words.
+Again, it doesn't do well unless the queries are over 100 words.